chaschev/bear/README.md

 Bear has demos and examples to use as prototypes for your own projects.
 These demos are also integration tests which are used to test it.
 At the moment Bear supports Node.js, Grails, Play!
 Framework.

 The main priorities for project are now usability and bugfixing, so your feedback, bugreports and feature requests are very welcome.
-[Create a ticket or ask a question](https://github.com/chaschev/bear/issues) or just drop me a line at chaschev@gmail.com.
+You can [create a ticket or ask a question](https://github.com/chaschev/bear/issues) or just drop me a line at chaschev@gmail.com.

 ### Bear Highlights